A tree perspective on stick-breaking models in covariate-dependent mixtures

-Given this tree perspective of stick-breaking, it is natural to consider alternative SB schemes that correspond to different tree topologies than the lopsided one.
+Given this tree view of stick-breaking, it is natural to consider stick-breaking schemes corresponding to binary tree topologies that differ from the lopsided one.
 To this end, it will be convenient to index the root node by the empty string $\emptyset$ and each other tree node $\bep$ by a finite string of 0s and 1s, where each digit indicates whether a node along the path from root to $\bep$ is a left (0) or right (1) child of its parent.
-For notational ease, the root node corresponds to the empty string $\emptyset$.
-Examples are shown in Figure \ref{fig:sb}.
-In general, if a node $\bep$ is at level $m$ of the tree (the root node is at level 0, its two children are at level 1, and so on), then $\bep$ is the $m$-length string $\ep_1 \ep_2 \cdots \ep_m$, where each $\ep_i \in \{0, 1\}$ and the string $\bep \bep'$ denotes the concatenation of any two finite strings $\bep$ and $\bep'$.
-The set of all finite strings (including $\emptyset$) of 0s and 1s is $\EE^* \coloneqq \cup_{m=0}^{\infty} \{0,1\}^m$.
+In general, any node at level $m$ of the tree (the root node is at level 0, its two children are at level 1, and so on) is indexed by a $m$-length binary string $\ep_1 \ep_2 \cdots \ep_m$, where the string $\bep \bep'$ denotes the concatenation of finite strings $\bep$ and $\bep'$.
+The set of all finite binary strings (including $\emptyset$) is denoted by $\EE^* \coloneqq \cup_{m=0}^{\infty} \{0,1\}^m$.
 This machinery allows us to formally introduce stick-breaking strategies based on general tree topologies.